glondu/belenios/doc/election_test_scenario_1_specification.md

 ## Detailed steps of the Test Scenario 1 process

-- Creation of the election (action of the administrator)
+- Starting setup of the election (action of the administrator)
-    - Starting creation of the election
+    - Creation of the draft election
         - Alice has been given administrator rights on an online voting app called Belenios.
 She goes to check out its homepage and logs in.
         - She clicks on the "Prepare a new election" link
         - (She keeps default values on the form: Credential management is automatic (not manual), and Authentication method is Password, not CAS)